MateoProjects/MAI/IMAS/Teoria/LECTURE 3 AGENT PROPERTIES.md

 **Example**

+* Set of agents embedded in the home of an old or disabled person

-Detects the movement of the person around the house and the actions he/she performs
+* Detects the movement of the person around the house and the actions he/she performs

+* Learns the usual daily patterns of behaviour
+* Can detect abnormal situations, and proactively send warnings/alarms to family/health services

 ## Social Ability

 The real world is a multi agent environment.
 Some goals can only be achieved with the cooperation of others.

 Social ability in agents is the ability to interact with other agents visa some kind of agent-communication language.

+### Requirements for communication

+* Agent communication language
+  * FIPA-ACL
+  * Message types
+  * Message attributes
+* Agent communication protocols
+* Languages to represent the content of the messages between agents

 ## High-level activities